simplity/logger-stub/README.md

 # logger-stub
-stub that leaves the choice of actual logger to the actual code that uses the library
+stub to be used by a library-package so that the choice of actual logger is left to the code that uses the library